HRH supports the School

+His Royal Highness the Prince of Wales shows his support for The School of Homeopathy.
 The Prince of Wales is widely known as an avid supporter of homeopathy.
-In 2011 the School celebrated its 30th anniversary and this letter was received from the Prince, showing his support.
+In 2011 the School celebrated its 30th anniversary and received a letter of support from His Royal Highness.
+In 2017 members The School of Homeopathy's faculty were invited to Highgrove to meet His Royal Highness.

 Over 2000 homeopaths come together to celebrate the School of Homeopathy’s 30th Birthday!